Equisetum fluviatile: Description

+Reproduction

 The water horsetail reproduces both by spores and vegetatively by rhizomes.
 It primarily reproduces by vegetative means, with the majority of shoots arising from rhizomes.
-Spores are produced in blunt-tipped cones at the tips of some stems.
-The spore cones are yellowish-green, 1–2 cm long and 1 cm broad, with numerous scales in dense whorls.
+Spores are produced in sporangia in blunt-tipped cones at the tips of some stems.
+The spore cones are yellowish-green, 2,5 cm long.

+Distribution and habitat

 The water horsetail ranges throughout the temperate Northern Hemisphere, from Eurasia south to central Spain, Italy, the Caucasus, China, Korea and Japan, and in North America from the Aleutian Islands to Newfoundland, south to Oregon, Idaho, northwest Montana, northeast Wyoming, West Virginia and Virginia.

+It commonly grows in dense colonies along freshwater shorelines or in shallow water in ponds, swamps, ditches, and other sluggish or still waters with mud bottoms.

 This horsetail is sometimes seen as an invasive species because it is very hardy and tends to overwhelm other garden plants unless it is contained.
 When planting, it is best to plant them with the rhizome in a container.